-In view of the above mentioned limitations of current studies on VOCs analyses, this work aims to address a comprehensive investigation of PID application in VOC measurements.
-A PID sensor acted as a secondary detector in a GC-Q-TOF-MS instrument and its performances were compared with the reference GC-Q-TOF-MS instrument in detections of seventeen species of VOCs and six toxic reagents used in insecticides and chemical weapons.
-To minimise instrument size and power consumption, a PID was utilised as the detector of a compact GCGC system, which was developed to be suitable for the measurement of VOCs in the atmosphere at ppbV level.
-The design for a compact GCGC seeks to minimise instrument size and power consumption and maximise the device portability and autonomy.
-The instrument concept is to achieve high analyte selectivity for complex VOC mixture analysis using GCxGC, rather than using larger more expensive detectors such as mass spectrometer.
-Several commercial GC-PIDs can be available from the Defiant Technologies, USA, IUT Technologies GmbH, Germany, and SRI Instruments, USA.
-The GC-PID was deployed to measure VOC species limited in BTEX aromatic compounds (Nasreddine et al., 2016) or some alkenes or alkanes in ambient air (Nölscher et al., 2012).
-GC x GC can realise two orthogonal separations, one based on carbon number or boiling point, the second based on polarity.
-Therefore, this improved chromatographic resolution of GCxGC can separate above mentioned complex mixtures effectively.
-Some commercial portable GC/MS with a vacuum pump such as Torion T-9 from PerkinElmer and portable Agilent 490 Micro GC micro-machined thermal conductivity detectors (μTCD) are still bulky (19-inch rack chassis) and heavy (15Kg excluding battery).
-They are also equipped with a small cylinder of carrier gas.
-Portable GC-MS, and GC/μTCD can be deployed to determine environmental volatile and semi-volatile organic compounds (VOCs/SVOCs), explosives, chemical warfare agents, hazardous substances and for use in food safety and industrial applications (Henry, 1997; Nagashima et al., 2015).
-Compared with the commercial portable GC instruments the compact GC x GC in this study have more separation capacity to separate some complicated mixtures such as petroleum oil, diesel oil, perfume etc..
-Additionally, commercial portable GC/MS is quite expensive and unavailable to ordinary users.
-In this study the performances of a self-designed compact GCxGC/PID are tested in VOC standards and ambient VOC measurements and are compared with the reference GC-FID instrument.
+In this study we test PID sensors as parallel secondary detectors in a GC-Q-TOF-MS system to evaluate response factors and response times relative to MS, and quantify this for seventeen species of VOCs and six toxic reagents used in insecticides and chemical weapons.
+To evaluate utility in more representaive field conditions a PID sensor was utilised as the detector in a compact GCGC system, which was developed to be suitable for the ambient measurement of VOCs in the atmosphere at low ppb level.
+The design for a compact GCGC seeks to minimise instrument size and power consumption and maximise the device portability and autonomy, achieving high analyte selectivity for complex VOC mixture analysis using GCxGC, rather than using the additional dimensionality brought by mass spectrometry.
+Several commercial GC-PIDs available, for example from Defiant Technologies, USA, IUT Technologies GmbH, Germany, Alphasense Ltd, UK, and SRI Instruments, USA.
+For comparison it worth considering that more compact field portable GC-MS systems do exist (eg Torion T-9 from PerkinElmer), and hence any GCxGC-PID system would need to have competitive or better performance to to be considered a step forward.
+Portable GC-MS, and GC/μTCD have already been deployed to determine environmental volatile and semi-volatile organic compounds (VOCs/SVOCs), explosives, chemical warfare agents, hazardous substances and for use in food safety and industrial applications (Henry, 1997; Nagashima et al., 2015).

 2. Experimental